pauljamm/geekbrains-conteinerization/README.md

 # geekbrains-conteinerization

-Repo for Geekbrains "Microservices and Containerization" cource.
+Repo for Geekbrains "Microservices and Containerization" course.